rabbit-ear/rabbit-ear-app/readme.md

 # Blender-style graph maker

+## How to build this app

+Prerequisites: npm, Rust

+1. Clone this repository
+2. run `npm i`
+3. run `npm run tauri dev`

+If this doesn't work, please let me know and I'll amend whatever steps are necessary to this list.

 ## 2023-10-05

 Need to start to think about tools for modifying the folded form. some ideas: